Legal Investigation Looks into the NBA Over Possible Privacy Law Violations

 How Much Money Could I Get?

-There are no guarantees as to how much money you will get or whether your claim will be successful.
+There are no guarantees as to how much money you could get or whether your claim will be successful.
 The VPPA, however, provides that companies may be responsible for paying consumers $2,500 for violations of the law.

 Before commenting, please review our comment policy.